Fingerprint

 The hash is stored at the configured output path on the event:

-If any field is missing (e.g., ingest.ip is undefined), it is treated as an empty string — the transformer never throws.
+If any field is missing (e.g., ingest.ip is undefined), it is treated as an empty string.
+The transformer never throws.